FurkanKozen/DictJson/README.md

     ]
 }
 ```
-by using this method as below:
+by using this method with Newtonsoft.Json framework as below:
 ```
 var dictJson = new JsonObject()
     ._("type", "Person")